nogibjj/PandasDescriptiveStatisitcs/README.md

 **Summary**

 The objective of this week's mini project was to create a script ("pandas_descriptive_statistics.py") utilizing the pandas library for descriptive statistics.
 This script has been integrated with the Python CiCd automation template introduced in week one.
 A sample ouput of the script using the IRIS data set has been included at the bottom of this report.
+The generated report and visualization can be found in the output folder.

 ---